 - CSD 518 Deaf Culture

 - CSD 520 ASL: Nonverbal Communication

 - CSD 740C Selected Topics in American Sign Language

 - and a few others as needed and when instructors are available.

-WSU offers several specialized badges.
+Wichita State offers several specialized badges.
 Visit the WSU Workforce Education Badge Program webpage for further details and application instructions.

 All students who are working towards a degree outside of the College of Health Professions must ask their college for permission if they wish to use American Sign Language courses to fulfill the foreign language requirement.
 Contact your college's advising office for instructions on the exceptions request process.
 We recommend getting this exception approved prior to enrolling.

 The 15-credit hour ASL course sequence for fulfilling the foreign language requirement

 CSD 270, CSD 370, CSD 470, plus two additional ASL courses from the list above.

 Consult with your advisor when other foreign language coursework is being used for your degree.
 LAS students call 316-978-3700 or email LAS.Advisor@wichita.edu for questions and next steps.